coolmanjingwu/zillow-estimate/Part I/README.md

 ### 0, Architecture Diagrams:

-NOTE: The main.py normally takes about 150 seconds to run.
+NOTE: The main.py normally takes about 7mins to train and run.
 Thank you for your patience.

 The shared components bewteen training and scoring are feature engineering and data processing.